ajilraju/jerald-jacob/README.md

 <!--
 **jerald-jacob/jerald-jacob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:
+Here are some ideas about me:
 - 👋 Hi, I’m @jerald-jacob
 - 🔭 I’m currently working on @Innovature
 - 🌱 I’m currently learning kafka and aws glue